AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/secrets.md

 The following example provides a simple authorization test.
 This mesh only returns a valid response, if the `TOKEN` in the `secrets.yaml` file is also passed as an authorization header in the request.
 If the token does not match, the mesh will return an unauthorized error.

-The **JavaScript file** tab contains a more readable version of the Javascript that appears in the mesh in the `files` object.
+The `hooks.js` tab contains the JavaScript file referenced in the example mesh's `plugins` object.
+This file provides the required composer.
+Copy the file into the same folder as your `mesh.json` file before creating or updating your mesh.

 <CodeBlock slots="heading, code" repeat="3" languages="json, yaml, javascript" />